Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Existence of Exact Null Controllability

-where $u(t)$ is given by (\ref{eq:11}).
-Evidently, we only need to show that $Q$ has a fixed point on $C([\zeta,t_2],Z)$, which is a mild solution to (\ref{eq:P}).
-For this purpose, we first prove two Lemmas.
+where \( u(t) \) is specified by equation (\ref{eq:11}).
+It suffices to demonstrate that \( Q \) possesses a fixed point in \( \mathbb{C}([\zeta,t_2]; Z) \), as such a fixed point corresponds to a mild solution of (\ref{eq:P}).
+To accomplish this, we begin by establishing two supporting lemmas.

-For any fixed $n \in \mathbb{N}$, we consider the following nonlocal problem:
+For any fixed $n \in \mathbb{N}, \textit{and} \quad t \in [\zeta,t_2]$, we consider the following nonlocal problem: